mhira-project/documentation/docs/5-mhira-reporting-guide/5-using-shiny-apps-for-reporting.md

 If you want to see output from the shiny app you can attach the container to your terminal using the intructions found [here](https://docs.docker.com/engine/reference/commandline/logs/).
-Else, we recommend to run the app via the rstudio container.
+Else, we recommend to run the app via the rstudio container and use debugging and break points.